 the mess the action for yourself!

-I love the way this crayon pumpkin turned out and it makes the perfect Halloween decor!
+I love the way my melted crayon pumpkin turned out and it makes the perfect Halloween decor!

 Are you brave enough to get this messy?